AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services.Interfaces/IValidator_1/README.md

 IValidator&lt;RESULTTYPE> Interface
 ===================================
-AutomationML 2.1 APIThis service interface is defined for the validation of an AML document.
+This service interface is defined for the validation of an AML document.
 The type parameter of this generic interface defined the validation result type.

   **Namespace:**  [Aml.Engine.Services.Interfaces][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)